 Purpose of Goal in Relation to the Risk Area: Fulton County, the City of Hickman, the City of Fulton, and representatives of various groups and organizations represented the county and participated in the JPHMC and the development of the regional portion of the plan.
 Because a regional "Authority" does not exist, the realization of the goals and objectives of the JPHMC Multi-jurisdictional Plan depends on the support and cooperation of Fulton County and the City of Hickman and the City of Fulton.
-This is especially true in that; the Regional Goals and Objectives affect all jurisdictions in the Purchase Region, damage to or destruction of the Regional Critical Facilities identified in the plan affect all jurisdictions in the Region, the strategies and mitigation projects that will evolve from these goals require the participation of all the jurisdictions in the region and the results will benefit all the participants.
-In the same vein Fulton County, and the City of Hickman and the City of Fulton will require the cooperation and assistance of other jurisdictions, both neighboring and region wide, and the assistance of Regional organizations such as the PADD, the Kentucky State Police, KYTC District One, Purchase District Health Department to help plan, fund and implement Hazard Mitigation projects.
+This is especially true in that; the Regional Goals and Objectives affect all jurisdictions in the Purchase Region, damage to or destruction of the Regional Critical Facilities identified in the plan affect all jurisdictions in the Region, the strategies and mitigation projects that will evolve from these goals require the participation of all the jurisdictions in the region and the City of Fulton will require the cooperation and assistance of other jurisdictions, both neighboring and region wide, and the assistance of regional organizations such as the PADD, the Kentucky State Police, KYTC District One, Purchase District Health Department to help plan, fund and implement Hazard Mitigation projects.